denpeshkov/cs-notes/Methods in Go.md

 # Method Expressions

-If `M` is in the [method set](https://tip.golang.org/ref/spec#Method_sets) of type `T`, `T.M` is a function that is callable as a regular function with the same arguments as `M` prefixed by an additional argument that is the receiver of the method
+For a type `T`, `T.M` is a function that is callable as a regular function with the same arguments as `M` prefixed by an additional argument that is the receiver of the method

 For example, given: